Republic of Zimbabwe

 At the Zimbabwe conference on reconstruction and development (ZIMCORD) in March 1981, the United States pledged $225 million over a 3-year period toward the government's goals of postwar reconstruction, distribution and development of land, and the development of skilled manpower.
 By the end of FY 1986, the United States had contributed $380 million, the majority in grants, with some loans and loan guarantees.
 However, in July 1986, the U.S. Government decided to discontinue future bilateral aid to Zimbabwe as a result of a continuing pattern of uncivil and undiplomatic statements and actions by the Government of Zimbabwe in the United Nations and elsewhere.
 Aid programs previously agreed upon were not affected by the decision, nor were regional development programs that might benefit Zimbabwe.
 Full programming was restored in 1988.

-U.S. Agency for International Development (USAID) assistance to Zimbabwe since the 1990s has focused on agriculture/food security, education, family planning, HIV/AIDS prevention, private sector development, low-income housing, micro-enterprise funding and democracy and governance programs, and emergency food aid.
-The Center for Disease Control and Prevention (CDC) began a direct assistance program in August 2000.
+USAID assistance to Zimbabwe since 2002 has focused on family planning, HIV/AIDS prevention, democracy and governance programs, emergency food aid, and assistance to internally displaced persons.
+The Centers for Disease Control and Prevention (CDC) began a direct assistance program in August 2000.
 CDC's program consists of prevention of HIV transmission; improved care of persons with HIV/AIDS; surveillance, monitoring, and evaluation of the epidemic; and health sector infrastructure support.

 President Mugabe visited Washington informally in September 1980, and on official working visits in September 1983, July 1991, and in 1995, meeting with Presidents Carter, Reagan, Bush, and Clinton respectively.
-He has also led the Zimbabwean delegation to the U.N. on several occasions, including most recently in 2004.
+He has also led the Zimbabwean delegation to the UN on several occasions, including most recently in 2006.
 Vice President George Bush visited Harare in November 1982 on a trip to several African countries.

 Principal U.S. Officials